 Xeljanz also may cause serious side effects, including serious infections (some have been fatal), a higher risk of lymphoma and skin cancer, stomach issues (particularly if taken with methotrexate), and activation of Hepatitis B or C (for those carrying those viruses).
 Diarrhea and high blood pressure can also be issues, and investigations are examining if those with heart disease risk factors might be at increased risk of blood clots.

-Given its unique method of action, Xeljanz is a welcome addition to the treatment options available for psoriatic arthritis.
+Given its unique method of action – it is known as a JAK inhibitor – Xeljanz is a welcome addition to the treatment options available for psoriatic arthritis.

 Soriatane (acitretin) is a vitamin A analogue taken by pill.
 As a psoriasis treatment used by itself, it works less well than just about all other body-wide (“systemic”) treatments.
 It also has a variety of potentially serious side effects, as well as others that are merely unpleasant.
 But Soriatane has three arrows in its quiver that make it a useful treatment in certain cases.